Concord Wildlife Alliance

 My NWF Gardening for Wildlife story- K. Andre

-I purchased this home on 1.8 acres 3 yrs ago and started converting it to a native plant and wildlife habitat.
-The established gardens were replanted with native plants and the back side yard was allowed to grow except for twice a year mowing to controlled invasive weeds and trees sapling.
+I purchased this home on 1.7 acres 3 yrs ago and started converting it to a native plant and wildlife habitat.
+The established gardens were replanted with native plants and the back side yard was allowed to grow except for twice a year mowing to controlled invasive weeds and tree saplings.
 Non-native trees were cut down and replaced with native trees.
 Special attention was paid to host plants- both trees and perennials- as caterpillars are an important part of the life cycle.
-I have started to create a meadow on part of the property.
-It is definitely a work in progress!

 It has been wonderful seeing all the different pollinators visiting my flowers and the other wildlife finding homes on the property.
 I love to take photos of them and often use INaturalist to help identify them.